toddkasper/nft/README.md

 npm init
 ```

-## Compaile the contract with Hardhat
+## Compile the contract with Hardhat

 Hardhat is the development environment to compile, deploy, test and debug Ethereum software.
 This helsp build smart contracts and dApps before deploying.